 Tim Heyrend: Tim brings to the table experience in civil engineering.
 Specifically city infrastructure (sewer, water, roads).
 He currently works for West Jordan and has an understanding of city government.
 Tim is very transparent and does not hesitate to let you know his views.
 He is passionate about finding ways to reduce the cost to the of maintaining our roads.
 I’ve encouraged him to run because I think his informed perspective on this would add value to the city.
-While I don’t won’t always agree with Tim I do like that I know where he stands and why – I like that..
+While I don’t won’t always agree with Tim I do like that I know where he stands and why – I really like that.
 As I stated earlier knowing why someone holds a position provides others opportunity to attempt to persuade.
-Who knows in the course of a discussion why I attempt to persuade I might even change my mind .
+Who knows in the course of a discussion I might even change my mind .

 Ed Dennis: Ed is a CPA and has audited cities.
 He understands the nature of government financing which can be a bit tricky.
 Ed consistently looks for ways to more effectively manage the city’s financial assets in order to reduce the cost of government.
 He has taken the time to be involved in resolving issues in Open Space developments and is clearly passionate about this.
 Like everyone else, Ed and I don’t see eye to eye on all issues but he has always been respectful in person.
-I believe Ed would be easy to work with.

 Please take the time to vote tomorrow.
 You’ll feel better and be more invested in helping to keep Highland a wonderful place to live.
 Note, it is OK to vote for less than three candidates.